dotnet/roslyn/docs/features/patterns.md

 ## User_defined operator is

 An explicit `operator is` may be declared to extend the pattern matching capabilities.
-Such a method is invoked by the `is` operator or a *switch_statement* with a *recursive_pattern*.
+Such a method is invoked by the `is` operator or a *switch_statement* with a *positional_pattern*.

 For example, suppose we have a type representing a Cartesian point in 2-space: